DanielJohnston/techtest-database/README.md

 ## Installation

 * Download this repo to a machine with a working Ruby install.
 I've verified the software works with Windows Subsytem for Linux (i.e. Ubuntu), and it should work on macOS.
+* To be confirmed: you will also need a PostgreSQL database server, and will need to set up the database, connection and permissions.
+* In Linux / WSL, the bcrypt gem has dependencies that Bundle can't install.
+Install them using `sudo apt-get install libgmp-dev build-essential` prior to running `bundle`.
+* In Linux / WSL again, DataMapper relies on libpq-dev and whichever version of postgresql-server-dev matches to your installed version of PostgreSQL, so you'll also need to run `sudo apt-get install  libpq-dev postgresql-server-dev-9.5` or similar if you don't have them already.
 * Install the bundle gem if necessary, then run `bundle` to install the appropriate gems.
 If you don't want test infrastructure, use `--without test development`.

-* To be confirmed: you will also need a PostgreSQL database server, and will need to set up the database, connection and permissions.
+* To test if PostgreSQL is running, try `psql`.
+If it can't connect, run `sudo service postgresql restart` to see if that resolves the issue.
+* The database setup is not in place currently, so you'll need to `CREATE DATABASE keystore_db_test;` to get rspec working, and the same with `development` and `production`.
+Migrations appear to be working, as does database_cleaner, so the test database is cleaned between tests.
 * Run `rspec` in the project root to run the Capybara and RSpec tests which confirm everything is working.
 * Run `ruby app.rb` in the project root to start the server on http://localhost:4000/.
 Running `rackup` starts a generic server with the wrong port, so don't do that.